Worldwide Photographic Journeys

 COSTA RICA: WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

-Imagine a world filled with vast and largely unexplored rainforests, one that is filled with a kaleidoscope of creatures, making it one of the premier destinations for wildlife photography in the world.
+Imagine a world filled with vast and largely unexplored rainforests, one that is filled with a kaleidoscope of creatures, making it one of the premier destinations for wildlife photography on earth.
 This is Costa Rica!
-Join us in going off the beaten track in this stunning country, exploring remote rivers, wetlands, paramo and rainforests, searching for some of the most glorious birds, reptiles, insects, plants, mammals and amphibians of this natural wonderland.
+Join us in going off the beaten track in this stunning country, exploring remote rivers, cloud forests and rainforests, searching for some of the most glorious birds, reptiles, insects, plants, mammals and amphibians of this natural wonderland.

 Costa Rica is well known for being one of the finest destinations for wildlife photography tours in the world.
 Where else can you capture incredible photos of spectacular birds like toucans, tanagers, hummingbirds and quetzals, alongside a vast array of other creatures including coatis, sloths, caiman, lizards, frogs and insects, all at relatively close range in a perfect conservation setting?